fyndoc/vms/docs/task-manager/content-enrichment.md

 Content enrichment involves improving and populating data in all attributes of a product.
 For example, some of the known attributes of a T-Shirt include sleeve type, sleeve length, neck type, colour, price, etc. For the customers to understand the product better, it's the content enricher's responsibility to ensure such attributes have enriched data.

-Content enrichment can be done by an internal team or external vendors/agencies, depending on the organisation.
+Content enrichment can be done by an internal team or external vendors/agencies, depending on the organization.
 The content acquirer provides the source information and enrichment criteria to avoid incorrect information in the catalogue.

 This document is divided into 2 sections, click and read the one relevant to your role -
 <div class="button-container">